Staffing

 You have options depending on the responsibilities you wish to delegate, and the level of permissions you provide.

-• payroll matters (for example, they can submit claims for other team members and overtime forms)
+• Payroll matters (e.g. they can submit claims for other team members and overtime forms)

 Or you can have one proxy for business costs and another for payroll.

-Permissions – you have the option to provide “full” permissions or “limited” permissions.
+You have the option to provide 'full' permissions or 'limited' permissions.

 Contact IPSA